mirioneve/Market_Tracker/README.md

 **Hackathon Project — MyFarm Dev**

-## 🚀 Problem
-Traders in The Gambia—especially in markets like **Serekunda**—face unstable prices for goods like fish, vegetables, and imports.
-Without real-time data, prices are inconsistent, causing **reduced profits** for sellers and **higher costs** for buyers.

-## 💡 Solution
+## 🚀 Problem & 💡 Solution
-A **real-time market price tracker** that collects and shares verified prices, helping traders and buyers make informed decisions.
+In many local markets, it’s hard to compare prices or even find who is selling goods.
+Our project solves this by putting products and seller information in one place, so buyers can easily find what they need and contact the seller.

 ---

 ## ✨ Key Features
-- 📌 Real-time price updates for key goods
+- 📌 Online Market Where buyers can views the products
 - 📊 Price history & trends
 - 👥 Multi-role access: traders, admins, public
 - 📱 Mobile-friendly UI
+- NOTE THEY CAN'T DO ONLINE PAYMENT

 ---